deconst/deconst-docs/README.md

 TLS certificates are currently retrieved from Let's Encrypt by a manual, downtime-inducing process.
 To reissue them:

+** WARNING: Script reissuance is currently broken.
+Use at your own risk. **

 * Run `script/reissue` in your
   [deconst/deploy](https://github.com/deconst/deploy) clone to reissue and download the new certificates to `le_certificates/`.